 Repairs Not for House Calls

-Certain jobs should not be tackled onsite with a house call.
-Computers with known broken hardware or computers that simply won’t come on should be brought to the shop for a faster, more cost-effective resolution.
-Computers that are suspected to be infected with viruses or malware are also better served in our shop due the amount of time it takes to scan and remove these unwanted programs then repair the damage and test the computer’s functionality.
+Certain jobs should not be tackled on-site with a house call.
+Computers with known broken hardware or computers that simply won’t come on should not be tackled with a housecall; with the falling prices of computers hardware repairs may not be a cost-effective resolution.
 On the other hand, some jobs like Internet problems, many printer problems, WiFi issues, and other network problems are best fixed at your place, because that’s where the problem is and it can’t be moved to someplace else and replicated.